 - 12. If you are a BS3 ref, then join the Facebook ref community.
 It’s a great place where you can pick up some extra games, or to find a replacement for a game you are signed up for, but can’t attend yourself.

 Good news!
-When you only have BS2 and you commit to the BS3 course, you can sign up for the course, and start reffing these payed games right away!
-And in those first games you are never alone because there is always an experienced ref by your side!
+When you only have BS2 and you want to commit to the BS3 course, you can sign up for the course already, When doing the course you can start reffing these payed games (option A or B) right away!
+And in those first games you are never alone because there is always an experienced ref by your side.
 This allows new volunteers to help out (and earn some money) fast!

 Ok.
 We figured this out for you.
 Check the image (in Dutch) below and start with the top left question.
 Then work through the overview and see where you end.
 That is how you can help out, and how you can even earn a few euro’s while doing so!